-Aszure Barton is a Canadian-American dance maker whose work has been described by the U.S. National Endowment for the Arts as “watching the physical unfurling of the human psyche.”
-Beginning tap at age three, she has created dances for as long as she can remember.
-Her works have appeared on stages worldwide, including the Palais Garnier, Mariinsky Theater, The Kennedy Center, Studio 54, Lincoln Center, and Sadler’s Wells, and in exhibitions such as the Smithsonian’s Cultural Expressions.
-She has also choreographed for theater, film, opera, and Broadway.
+Born in Canada and now an American, Aszure Barton is a director and art-maker whose work has been described by the U.S. National Endowment for the Arts as “watching the physical unfurling of the human psyche.”
+She began tap dancing at age three and has been creating dances for as long as she can remember.
+Her work has been presented on stages worldwide, including the Palais Garnier, Mariinsky Theater, The Kennedy Center, Studio 54, Lincoln Center, and Sadler’s Wells, as well as in exhibitions such as the Smithsonian’s Cultural Expressions.
+Barton has also choreographed for theater, film, opera, and Broadway.
+Upcoming projects include collaborations with the Paris Opera Ballet, Teatro Colón in Buenos Aires, and San Francisco Ballet.

 Barton premiered Mere Mortals at San Francisco Ballet with British musician and DJ Floating Points, longtime collaborator Michelle Jank, and mixed-media artists Hamill Industries.
-Curated by Director Tamara Rojo, the piece marked the first evening-length work created by a woman in the company’s history.
+Curated by Director Tamara Rojo, the piece marked the first evening-length work by a woman in the company's history.
+This summer Mere Mortals will be presented at the legendary Edinburgh Festival and at Sadler’s Wells in London.

 Her accolades include a Bessie Award, recognition as the inaugural Martha Duffy Resident Artist at Baryshnikov Arts, and the Arts & Letters Award of Canada, joining the likes of Margaret Atwood, Karen Kain and Oscar Peterson.
 A laureate of the Ken McCarter Award for Distinguished NBS Alumni, she was named Official Ambassador of Contemporary Choreography in Canada.

 As an educator, Barton is Creative Partner with Boston Conservatory at Berklee and was formerly Artist-in-Residence at USC Kaufman during William Forsythe’s tenure as Artistic Advisor.
-She also maintains longstanding educational collaborations with Canada’s National Ballet School, Arts Umbrella, and The Juilliard School in New York.
+She and her team also maintain longstanding educational collaborations with The Juilliard School, Arts Umbrella, Canada’s National Ballet School, and other institutions, frequently returning to work with students and faculty.

 Collaborators